Brett Paesel

 Brett Paesel is an American actress and author.
 She is married with two children.
 She played in Top Girls, and was a recurring cast member in Amazon Studios’ Transparent.
 She was also a recurring cast member on Mr. Show with Bob and David, and appeared in Season 2, Episode 8 of Curb Your Enthusiasm (2001).

-Her 2006 book Mommies Who Drink: Sex, Drugs, and Other Distant Memories of an Ordinary Mom, is a polemic against modern mothering; reportedly, the book was banned in Oregon.
+Her 2006 book Mommies Who Drink: Sex, Drugs, and Other Distant Memories of an Ordinary Mom, is a polemic against modern mothering.
 She also contributes to The New York Times.